iambrainstorming/iambrainstorming.github.io/src/chapters/how-to-tackle-disinformation.md

 An integral part of the truth teller's task is the identification and exposure of [fallacies](https://en.wikipedia.org/wiki/List_of_fallacies) within disinformation.
 This involves a meticulous process of unraveling the logical errors, misleading tactics, and manipulative techniques employed in false narratives.
 By shining a light on these fallacies, truth tellers not only educate their audience but also undermine the credibility of the disinformation itself.

+### Repeat the truth to tackle disinformation

+Repeating the truth is a fundamental strategy in combating disinformation.
+By consistently and clearly reaffirming accurate information, individuals and communities can establish a foundation of reliable knowledge.
+Repetition not only reinforces the veracity of the facts but also helps to counteract the effects of misleading narratives and false claims.
+It builds a collective understanding based on evidence and promotes critical thinking skills, enabling people to discern between credible information and misinformation.
+In the face of the persistent spread of disinformation, the repetition of truth becomes a powerful tool in fortifying the public against deceptive influences and fostering a more informed and resilient society.

 ### Staying True: A Holistic Approach for Truth Tellers

 In summary, the holistic approach for truth tellers encompasses staying true to the facts, avoiding distractions, and breaking echo chambers through the presentation of well-supported counter-narratives.
 The incorporation of the "truth sandwich" method becomes a crucial aspect of this endeavor, ensuring that efforts to counter disinformation are effective without inadvertently amplifying false statements.